yeoman/yeoman.io/app/learning/faq.md

 * [clean-css](https://github.com/GoalSmashers/clean-css)
 * [compass_bootstrap](https://github.com/vwall/compass-twitter-bootstrap/)

+But remember every generator author is free to use or not any of these tools.
+So if you have special needs, make sure to checkout specific generator documentation.

-### NPM appears to have installed yeoman but `yeoman` still gives me "command not found".
+### NPM appears to have installed Yeoman but `yo` still gives me "command not found".

 It's likely your PATH does not account for global NPM modules just yet.
 Better documentation forthcoming but until then, read [this comment](https://github.com/yeoman/yeoman/issues/466#issuecomment-8602733) and [this thread](https://github.com/yeoman/yeoman/issues/430#issuecomment-8597663).